yantong1775/groundx-on-prem/README.md

 # EyeLevel Kubernetes IAC Code

-The repository contains logics that for deploying the GoundX RAG pipeline developed by EyeLevel AI to a self-hosted OpenShift cluster.
-In order for workflow described in this repository to execute successfully, please ensure the following software tool are installed on the execution environment:
+This repository enables you to deploy the GroundX RAG document ingestion and search capabilities, developed by EyeLevel.ai, to a self-hosted Kubernetes cluster.
+The code has been tested on OpenShift ROSA on AWS.

-# Terraform Deployment Script Documentation
+# Helm Operator Instructions

-The section of the documentation describes the end-user experience of this repository.
-The entry point to this repository is `operator.sh` file in the root of this repository.
-The following is a documentation of logic and usage of the file.
+Deployments are managed using the `operator.sh` script found in the root of this repository.

 ## Prerequisites

-Before using this script, ensure you have the following:
+Please ensure you have the following software tools installed before proceeding:

 1. Bash shell (version 4.0 or later recommended)
-2. Terraform installed and available in your system PATH
+2. Terraform, installed and available in your system PATH
-3. Proper AWS credentials configured (if deploying to AWS)
+3. Proper AWS credentials (if deploying to AWS)

 ## Script Structure